tsbreuer/osu-auto-host/README.md

 # AutoHost for osu!
 A bot for osu! multiplayer to allow automatic beatmap rotation.
-This software was created to test capabilities of ekgame's [Bancho client framework](https://github.com/ekgame/bancho-client) project *(Please note these links do not work with the current bot, for such look down the readme)*.
+This software was created to test capabilities of ekgame's [Bancho client framework](https://github.com/ekgame/bancho-client) project *(please note these links do not work with the current bot, for such look down the readme)*.

 *This bot was originally done by ekgame and I've got his permission to modify it.
-All API's and dependencies used are also made by him but contain some slight modifications*
+All API's and dependencies used are made by him but contain some slight modifications*